soli/mavis/README.md

 * `+` means ground in a way compatible with type declaration.
 For `any`, this provides no checkable information.
 * `?` means either ground, unground or mixed
+* `--` means variable input, and type compatible output.
 * `-` means an output parameter.
 If it is not a variable, we will demote the determinism (`det` => `semidet`, `multi` => `nondet`).
 The output should be compatible with the type.
-* `--` means variable input, and type compatible output.
 * `:` means a goal.
 Currently no checking is done.
 * `@` means not further bound than on input.
 Currently no checking is done.
 * `!` means side-effectable variable.
 Currently no checking is done.

-Comp

-These form a lattice and ultimately can be used to select the most specific mode, however, currently mode selection simply uses the *first* mode which matches.
+"Compatibility" means that running the double-negated type over the variable is successful, i.e. the input structure which is defined does not contradict the type.

 ## Why?